xnappo/VirtualEpisodes/README.md

 # VirtualEpisodes
-Set of utilities to provide dummy episodes for streaming provider content
+Set of utilities to provide dummy episodes for streaming provider content.

 Problem: